Why The News Networks Keep Lying To You

 It was reported that Ryan Lanza, not his brother Adam, killed 26 people in the massacres in Newtown, Connecticut.
+Not true.

 It was also reported that a random white kid running through the crowd immediately after the bombings at the Boston Marathon was most likely responsible for the explosions he was trying to escape.
 Not true.

 All of these reports were retracted even though for the moments that they were circulating the televisions and computers of millions of people, they were the facts.
 They were presented with sincerity and in high volume, broadcasted like vital information to anybody who wishes to stay informed.

 But they were rumors, without evidence, analysis or validity.